TeodorDamyanov/teodordamyanov/README.md

 ## 👋 Hello there

-- 👦 My name is Teodor Damyanov.
+- 👦 My name is **Teodor Damyanov**.
 I am a 17 year old student from Bulgaria.

 - 🎓 I have been studying at Software University since March 2022 with a **5.71/6.00 GPA**.
 I am also in a special class in school - German with a profile in Software and Hardware.